-- 1.10.
+1.8.
 The Werrington Neighbourhood Plan is being produced by Werrington Area Forum (Neighbourhood Forum) on behalf of the community of Werrington.
 Werrington Area Forum is the Qualifying Body for the purposes of the Neighbourhood Plan.
 The formation of Werrington Area Forum was initiated by Werrington Neighbourhood Council during 2018.
+Following community publicity the required membership of 21 was easily achieved and the an application for a prospective Neighbourhood Forum was submitted to Peterborough City Council.
+Following a six-week consultation, the Forum was officially formed on 28th January 2019 for five years.
+In Autumn 2023 the Area Forum led publicity to establish a new Forum and again the required membership was easily recruited.
+A new application to extend the Werrington Neighbourhood Forum was submitted to Peterborough City Council.
+Following a further sixweek consultation Area Forum was redesignated as a Neighbourhood Forum from 2nd November 2023 for a further five years.

-Following a series of information meetings, newsletter articles and social media engagement, the required membership of 21 was easily achieved.
-Membership is open to all individuals who live or work in the Neighbourhood Plan Area, who visit the area and elected members.
-The prospective Forum applied to Peterborough City Council and following a six-week consultation, the Forum was officially formed on 28th January 2019 for five years.
-The Forum has appointed officers, a formal constitution and its work is publicised through regular meetings, the Annual General Meeting, social media, and website.
-The current membership is wide and diverse representing various areas, different sections of the community, long-standing residents and newcomers, business owners, older age groups and younger people, a range of occupations and skills and four Ward Councillors.
-An application to extend the Werrington Neighbourhood Forum for a further five years will be submitted in 2023. - 1.11 The area covered by the Werrington Neighbourhood Plan, which was formally designated on 15th October 2018, can be seen on Figure 1 below.
+Membership is open to all individuals who live or work in the Neighbourhood Plan Area and Ward Councillors over the age of 16.
+The Forum has appointed officers, a formal constitution, holds regular meetings and its work is widely publicised through local newsletters, social media and website and its Annual General Meeting.
+The membership is wide and diverse representing various areas, different sections of the community, long-standing residents and newcomers, business owners, older age groups and younger people, a range of occupations and skills, and Ward Councillors..

+- 1.9 The area covered by the Werrington Neighbourhood Plan, which was formally designated on 15th October 2018, can be seen on Figure 1 below.
 The consideration and consultation about this area was a detailed progress with all the options of former and present electoral and political boundaries and the parish boundary being considered.
 (Details of the various boundaries can be seen within the Evidence File: Statistical Profile).
 The area chosen conforms most residents' view of what Werrington comprises of, and in the main follows clear boundaries.
-It is confirmed that no other Neighbourhood Plan has been made for the area and the Werrington Neighbourhood Plan does not relate to more than one neighbourhood area. - 1.12 Updates about the Neighbourhood Plan and consultation opportunities have been provided at all stages of the process.
+It is confirmed that no other Neighbourhood Plan has been made for the area and the Werrington Neighbourhood Plan does not relate to more than one neighbourhood area. - 1.10 Updates about the Neighbourhood Plan and consultation opportunities have been provided at all stages of the process.
 These have been provided through Forum meetings, social media, the community newsletter, large scale events such as the carnival and village show, at community meetings and notice board posters.
 Every opportunity has been taken to engage with all sections of the community with all forms of communication: electronic, print, visual and verbal.
 The details of this consultation process can be seen within the Evidence File: Consultation Statement.